sinnie/learn_web_dev/iterators_generators_asyncawait.md

 * Use an iterator to:
   1. Implement a utility that produces a new unique identifier each time it's requested
   2. Produce an infinite series of values that rotate through a fixed list
-  3. Attack an iterator to a database query result to pull new rows one at a time.
+  3. Attach an iterator to a database query result to pull new rows one at a time.
 * With iterators, you can control behavior one step at a time.

 ### Examples:

 ```javascript